rusty1s/pytorch_cluster/README.md

 --------------------------------------------------------------------------------

-This package consists of a small extension library of highly optimised graph cluster algorithms for the use in [PyTorch](http://pytorch.org/).
+This package consists of a small extension library of highly optimized graph cluster algorithms for the use in [PyTorch](http://pytorch.org/).
 The package consists of the following clustering algorithms:

 * **[Graclus](#graclus)**